DesperatePeter/starsector-advanced-weapon-control/README.md

 - Unzip the archive in your Starsector/mods folder
 - Enable the NUMPAD-Numlock on your keyboard
-- Play the game and press NUMPAD-Keys during combat
+- Play the game and press NUMPAD-Keys during combat to cycle fire modes
 - (optional) edit Starsector/mods/AdvancedGunneryControl/Settings.editme and remove modes you don't like etc.

 ## Installation ##